awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-share.md

 1. In **Share calendar**, for **Account ID**, enter the ID number of a valid AWS account, and then choose **Share**\.

-   Users of the shared account can read the Change Calendar, but they cannot make changes\.
+   Users of the shared account can read the Change Calendar, but they can't make changes\.